Weight Lifting Was The Key To My ED Recovery

 Realistically, I may never undo the damage I inflicted on my body.
 A quick enough shuffle up the subway steps can cause a familiar twinge in my shins.
 Jogging half a block to catch up with friends, I hear a whispering voice pushing me to just keep running.
 But I'll keep walking through the gym doors because, for the first time in almost 10 years, working out isn't about buying minutes of freedom from food guilt.
 It is freedom.

-If you think you or someone you know may have an eating disorder, visit the National Centre For Eating Disorders to find help.
+If you think you or someone you know may have an eating disorder, visit the National Eating Disorders Association to find help.

 But recovery is never that simple.
 Burning off every calorie that I put in my body obviously tamed my fears of food during my sickness, but exercising had been a huge part of life before college, before I knew anything about calories — before I felt that food was something I had to deserve.
 I wanted that back, though I had no idea how to go about getting it.
 But I am lucky enough to have my life complicated by a boyfriend who worries about my “old age” and risk of osteoporosis.
 So I let myself be pushed back into the gym — to lift weights this time, not to run.